-Sonoma County, California, along with neighboring Napa, is justly acclaimed for its quality wine and food, with hundreds of celebrated wineries and many Michelin-star restaurants.
-Our curated selection of hotels encompasses rustic country inns, grand Spanish Mission-style resorts and quirky farmhouse hotels.
-All are brilliantly placed for exploring the area’s gastronomic offerings and local attractions, such as the Sonoma Coast State Park, Charles M Schulz Museum and Research Center, and Sonoma TrainTown Railroad.
+Sonoma County, California, along with neighboring Napa, is justly acclaimed for having quality wine and food, with hundreds of celebrated wineries and many Michelin-starred restaurants.
+Our curated selection of hotels and the best places to stay in Sonoma – bookable on Culture Trip – encompasses rustic country inns, grand Spanish Mission-style resorts and quirky farmhouse hotels.
+All are brilliantly placed for exploring the gastronomic offerings and local attractions in the area, such as the Sonoma Coast State Park, Charles M Schulz Museum and Research Center, and Sonoma TrainTown Railroad.

-Clustered around a firepit courtyard shaded by an ancient tree, MacArthur Place’s bungalow-style rooms and suites make for a relaxing base from which to enjoy the fruits of Sonoma’s famous wineries.
-Head to the on-site cafe, the Porch, to pick up a coffee and picnic ingredients to take with you on your visits to local attractions, such as the Sonoma TrainTown Railroad and Jack London State Historic Park.
+This boutique hotel in Sonoma is clustered around a firepit courtyard shaded by an ancient tree.
+The bungalow-style rooms and suites at MacArthur Place make for a relaxing base to enjoy the fruits of the famous wineries in Sonoma.
+Visit the on-site cafe, the Porch, to pick up a coffee and picnic ingredients to take with you on your visits to local attractions, such as the Sonoma TrainTown Railroad and Jack London State Historic Park.

-Built in the 1920s, this grand hotel is a beautiful exemplar of the Spanish Mission-style architecture found across California; it brings together a European feel and top-class hotel comfort.
-Relax with a glass of Sonoma’s finest (or a fresh smoothie, if you want something healthy) at the Water Tower Bar.
-Enjoy a round of golf at the beautifully landscaped course, or allow yourself to be pampered with one of the Willow Stream Spa’s curated wellness packages.
+Built in the 1920s, this luxury hotel in Sonoma is a beautiful example of the Spanish Mission-style architecture found across California; it brings together a European feel and top-class hotel comfort.
+Relax with a glass of the finest wine in Sonoma (or a fresh smoothie, if you want something healthy) at the Water Tower Bar.
+Enjoy a round of golf at the beautifully landscaped course, or allow yourself to be pampered with one of the curated wellness packages at Willow Stream Spa.